21Stonney/CTF-Writeups/Web/HTTPS-101/README.md

 # HTTPS 101 (Web CTF)

 ## Challenge Description
-i was provided with a certificate file named `my-selfsigned.crt`.
+I was provided with a certificate file named `my-selfsigned.crt`.
-The goal is to inspect the certificate and discover information about the website it was issued for, as well as the public key algorithm used.
+The goal was to inspect the certificate and discover information about the website it was issued for, as well as the public key algorithm used.

 ---